Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: LAGO Notation and Assumptions

 \begin{assumption}[Limiting Recommendations] The stage 2 recommended intervention $\widehat{\boldsymbol{x}}^{\text{opt}, (2,n^{(1)})}$ converges in probability to a limit $\boldsymbol{x}^{(2)}$ as $n^{(1)} \rightarrow \infty$. \end{assumption}

 The LAGO framework incorporates a shrinkage algorithm.
-Shrinkage is needed when the desired outcome goal cannot be achieved within the feasible intervention space, preventing the recommended intervention from bouncing between the upper and lower limits under the null intervention effect, thus ensuring that the stage 2 recommended interventions converges to a well-defined limit.
-Assumption \ref{asspRecommendedIntervention} holds under the null hypothesis where no intervention effects.
+Shrinkage is needed when the desired outcome goal cannot be achieved within the feasible intervention space, preventing the recommended intervention from bouncing between the upper and lower limits under the null intervention effect.
+The shrinkage ensures that the stage 2 recommended intervention converges to a well-defined limit, so Assumption \ref{asspRecommendedIntervention} holds also under the null hypothesis where there are no intervention effects.
 See Section 5 of the Supplementary Materials from \citet{nevo2021analysis} or Appendix B in \citet{bing2025learn} for a discussion of the shrinkage algorithm.